-- Sulfur Oxides (SOx)
+- Sulfur Oxides (SO2)

 - Volatile Organic Compounds (VOC)

 Area sources are stationary sources that are too small or too numerous to be treated as individual point sources.
 The area source inventory is determined from local demographic information, state energy and agricultural statistical data, specific information surveys, and submitted inventories.
-Source categories range from agricultural dust and outdoor grilling to residential wood combustion, solvent use, and oil and gas production.
+Source categories range from agricultural dust and outdoor grilling to residential wood combustion, solvent use, and upstream oil and gas facilities.
 The oil and gas inventory is unique in the area source inventory as rather than using surrogate activity data and generic emission factors, oil and gas companies submit an inventory for their facilities.

-Biogenic sources comprise the natural (non-anthropogenic, such as forests, vegetation and soils) area sources contribution to VOCs and “event” emission sources, such as wildfires, contribute various pollutants to the airshed.
+Biogenic sources comprise the natural (non-anthropogenic, such as forests, vegetation, and soils) area sources contribution to VOCs and “event” emission sources, such as wildfires, contribute various pollutants to the airshed.
 Both of these pollution sources are also under the purview of area sources.

 Note: The area source inventory remains in development and experiences significant fluctuations.
 Frequently one inventory is not readily comparable to another due to changing methods, new data sources and new emissions categories.